angular/angular/aio/content/guide/router.md

 The router parses and builds the final URL for you, allowing you to use both relative and absolute paths when navigating between application views.

-The `:id` in the first route is a token for a route parameter.
+The `:id` in the second route is a token for a route parameter.
 In a URL such as `/hero/42`, "42" is the value of the `id` parameter.
 The corresponding `HeroDetailComponent` will use that value to find and present the hero whose `id` is 42.
 You'll learn more about route parameters later in this guide.